H&M joins battle for U.S. e-shoppers

 Inditex and ASOS ship all goods straight from home markets Spain and Britain.
 H&M's model is one with regional hubs, meaning bigger costs when entering some markets, but shorter shipping distances.
 In the U.S., it has built a hub for the online business, the running of which it has outsourced.

-Vinge said much of the marketing of the site would take place in social media and would also include cooperation with U.S. bloggers and a pop-up shop in New York.

-Bank of America Merrill Lynch estimates H&M's online sales make up about 6 percent of group turnover, which last year amounted to 121 billion Swedish crowns ($18.5 billion).
+Bank of America Merrill Lynch estimates H&M's online sales make up about 6 percent of group turnover, which last year amounted to 121 billion Swedish crowns.

 Some consultants said that, for an even wider exposure online, H&M should also sell its clothes through one of the big one-stop online shops, along the lines of a recent deal between British discount retailer Primark and ASOS.